 Have you ever thought about the origins of the traditional “all-American” barbecue foods?
 You may be surprised to know that many foods Americans associate with tailgates, picnics and barbecues actually originated in Germany!
-In the following article we will discuss in-depth some of the most beloved BBQ foods in America and Germany!
+Let’s look at some of the most beloved BBQ foods in the US and Germany…

-While the history of the hamburger is somewhat shrouded in mystery, there are several common versions in circulation.
-One popular version traces North America’s favorite fast food back to Germany.
-The story goes that Otto Kuasw, a cook in Hamburg, created a sandwich in 1891.
-This sandwich had a thin, fried patty of mild beef sausage.
-He topped it with a fried egg and placed it all between two slices of buttered bread.
-Then, this sandwich became popular among the soldiers who visited the port city.
+While the history of the hamburger is not totally clear, there are several common origin stories in circulation.
+One popular version traces North America’s favorite fast food back to Otto Kuasw, a cook in Hamburg, Germany.
+The story goes that Otto created a sandwich in 1891, of a thin, fried patty of mild beef sausage topped with a fried egg and served between two slices of buttered bread.
+This sandwich then became popular among the soldiers who visited the port city.
 When the soldiers traveled to the New York ports, they told the restaurant owners about their favorite “Deutsches Beefsteak” sandwich.
 This eventually came to be known as the hamburger!
-Today, the hamburger is very popular in both countries, with a wide variety of the sandwich available, such as the Spassburger!
+Today, the hamburger is very popular in both countries, with a wide variety of the sandwich variations available, such as the Spassburger!

 Next up is another American favorite, the hot dog!
 The German forefather to the American hot dog, the Frankfurter, has a quite literally long history.
-It was created in 1487, merely five years before Christopher Columbus set sail to discover the New World.
-The name of this mild, finely ground sausage link is attributed to yet another German city, Frankfurt, where it first gained popularity.
+It was created in 1487, merely five years before Christopher Columbus set sail to the New World.
+The name of this mild, finely ground sausage link is attributed to Frankfurt, where it first gained popularity.
 In the 1860s, German immigrants began selling “franks” with rolls and sauerkraut from pushcarts in New York City.
 And, in 1871, Charles Feltman, a German-American butcher, opened the first Coney Island hot dog stand.
-He began to put the links in a long bun, which then became the common practice!
-Since that time, hot dogs have become standard fare at summer barbecues and baseball parks across the country, as well as the world.
+He began to put the links in a long bun, which then became the norm.
+Since that time, hot dogs have become standard fare at summer barbecues and baseball parks across the country, and around the world.

 With their refreshing taste and crunchy texture, pickles complement grilled meats well.
 Germany is actually one of the leading producers of high quality pickles in the world!
 The country produces a wide variety of pickled vegetables.
 This includes the ubiquitous super-food sauerkraut and gherkins of all sizes, to lesser known products such as pickled red beets and celery root.
 Baby gherkins, also well-known by their French designation cornichons, are very popular with German consumers.
 There are several varieties of mixed baby pickles and brightly colored medleys of different pickled vegetables.
 The majority of German pickling companies are small to medium size businesses.
 These are still mostly family owned and have been producing pickles according to well-kept proprietary secret recipes of herbs and spices.